Let’s talk about the best backpacks (rucksacks) for rucking. We’ll highlight the best products that look good, are

 It’s also got thicker padding on the straps and works best with the Expert ruck plates – which are not as long as the regular plates.
 They’ll stay nice and high on your back – as they should.

 Otherwise, it’s very similar.
-20L capacity (minus 1L from the GR1, because there’s no laptop compartment).
-But it still has the external MOLLE webbing (15L doesn’t have side MOLLE though), frame sheet, rain proof, made from 1000D Codura, 2×3 velcro patch area, hydration port, silent pull YKK zippers, easy access slant pocket, etc.
+It still has the external MOLLE webbing (15L doesn’t have side MOLLE though), frame sheet, rain proof, made from 1000D Codura, 2×3 velcro patch area, hydration port, silent pull YKK zippers, easy access slant pocket, etc.